Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

 \subsection{Grammar Coverage analysis to develop and justify Restricted Access Sequence Processing model design}

 See "Appendix: Computing Grammar Coverage" (\ref{computing_grammar_coverage}) for how the grammar coverage is computed.

-If we ignore lexical differences, by the first 55 examples of the ReCOGS training set (unshuffled, no augmentations) or 77 (median; 95\% confidence interval, n=1000 random shuffles: 39 to 161) examples of the ReCOGS training set (shuffled, no augmentations), 100\% grammar coverage is reached\footnote{\begin{footnotesize}Given the COGS input sentences were generated as a probablistic context free grammar per \citep{KimLinzen2020} using the full details put in Lark format by \citep{klinger2024compositionalprogramgenerationfewshot} and converting it ourselves to a format compatible with \citep{fuzzingbook2023:GrammarCoverageFuzzer} (see "Appendix: Computing Grammar Coverage" (\ref{computing_grammar_coverage})) , we use their TrackingGrammarCoverageFuzzer to generate the set of all expansions of the COGS grammar. \end{footnotesize} }(lexical differences ignored) \citep{fuzzingbook2023:GrammarCoverageFuzzer} (noting that if the model is not capable of learning certain expansions in the grammar such as `np\_det pp np -> np\_pp -> np`, it may need to see more variations to memorize individual cases instead ): That shows if one already knows parts of speech and verb types for words one needs much less data.
+If we ignore lexical differences, by the first 55 examples of the (Re)COGS training set (unshuffled, no augmentations; noting that without ReCOGS specific augmentations, COGS and ReCOGS input sentences are the same) or 77 (median; 95\% confidence interval, n=1000 random shuffles: 39 to 161) examples of the (Re)COGS training set (shuffled, no augmentations), 100\% grammar coverage is reached\footnote{\begin{footnotesize}Given the COGS input sentences (same input sentences for COGS and non-augmented ReCOGS) were generated as a probablistic context free grammar per \citep{KimLinzen2020} using the full details put in Lark format by \citep{klinger2024compositionalprogramgenerationfewshot} and converting it ourselves to a format compatible with \citep{fuzzingbook2023:GrammarCoverageFuzzer} (see "Appendix: Computing Grammar Coverage" (\ref{computing_grammar_coverage})) , we use their TrackingGrammarCoverageFuzzer to generate the set of all expansions of the COGS grammar. \end{footnotesize} }(lexical differences ignored) \citep{fuzzingbook2023:GrammarCoverageFuzzer} (noting that if the model is not capable of learning certain expansions in the grammar such as `np\_det pp np -> np\_pp -> np`, it may need to see more variations to memorize individual cases instead ): That shows if one already knows parts of speech and verb types for words one needs much less data.